Nihilantropy/Minishell/README.md

 When you’re done crafting your Minihell, submit your work to your assigned Git repository.
 Double-check everything because only what’s in your repo will be graded!

-If you are just a c programmer enthusiast...
-Greate job!
-Upload it on your git hub and see if you can get any review!
+If you are just a C programmer enthusiast...
+Great job!
+Upload it to your GitHub and see if you can get any reviews!

 ## 👥 Peer Evaluations